 The Director Search Committee has already begun the search for Liz’s replacement, with the intent that the new director will benefit from ongoing consulting help as needed from Liz.

 The search for a new Director will be both wide-ranging and targeted.
-A complete job description will be posted on the Trust website at (Click Here).
+A complete job description is posted on the Trust website (CLICK HERE).
 If members wish to suggest potential candidates or offer other ideas, please e-mail OCT@OrleansConservationTrust.org.

-We know that all OCT members join us in expressing deep gratitude to Kris for his many achievements as Director—and the positive, energetic, friendly tone he has brought to all his interactions with the Board, Members, and the public—and send him on his way with our best hopes and wishes for his future success and happiness.
+We know that all OCT members join us in expressing sincere appreciation to Liz for her many achievements as director and the positive approach she has brought to all her interactions with the board, members, and the public.
+We send her on her way with our best hopes and wishes for her future success and happiness.